This company is not yet accredited. To learn more, see reviews below or submit your own.

 Mike became openly hostile.
 He refused to discuss the problem or even spell his name over the phone (I confirmed the spelling on the Internet).
 And he rudely hung up the phone in the middle of conversations several times, after threatening legal action to recover the $89 for the listing I never wanted in the first place.

 Everybody's hostile in Cherry Hill.
 Pay no attention.
 We'd say Dennett should a., sent a certified, return-receipt-requested letter stating that he did not order, does not want and will not pay for the listing; and b., report the incident to the local office of the U.S. Postal Inspector.

-Global Contact, Inc. Company Profile
+Global Contact, Inc. Company Information